-4. Rethink the Roles of Teachers & Students
+6. Rethink The Roles Of Teachers & Students

 Some activities that have typically been considered homework—such as practicing skills introduced in class—can move into the classroom.
 This doesn’t mean that teachers should dispense with large-group instruction entirely.
 Variety is the spice of life.
 However, this approach allows teachers to spend more of their classroom time checking on student understanding in a variety of ways.